 Our United Nations Learning Centre is located at the 3rd basement of the General Assembly Building (NL-3B).

-UN staff, retired UN staff members, and delegates of Permanent Missions and Observer States may take classes at no charge.
-Students' UN grounds pass must be valid until the end of the course(s) for which they will register.
+United Nations staff, retired United Nations staff members, and delegates of Permanent Missions and Observer States may take classes at no charge.
+Students' United Nations grounds pass must be valid until the end of the course(s) for which they will register.
 If it's not, to be allowed to register, students must attach a signed letter from their supervisor or executive officer when submitting their online registration, indicating that it is expected that their contract will be extended through the end of the course(s).
-Staff members of UNDP, UNICEF, UNFPA and UNOPS in New York are eligible to take classes for a fee.
+Staff members of UNDP, UNICEF, UNFPA, UNOPS, and UN Women in New York may be sponsored by their employer to take classes.
 If you are unsure if you can take our courses, please refer to our eligibility table.

 Where can I find information on placement tests?